yonkahlon/Zenject/README.md

 There is no requirement that the Enemy.Factory class be a nested class within Enemy, however we have found this to be a very useful convention.
 Enemy.Factory is empty and simply derives from the built-in Zenject Factory<> class, which handles the work of using the DiContainer to construct a new instance of Enemy.

 Also note that by using the built-in Zenject Factory<> class, the Enemy class will be automatically validated as well.
 So if the constructor of the Enemy class includes a type that is missing a binding, this error can be caught before running your app, by simply running validation.
 Validation can be especially useful for dynamically created objects, because otherwise you may not catch the error until the factory is invoked at some point during runtime.
-See <a href="#dynamic-object-graph-validation">this section</a> for more details on Validation.
+See <a href="#object-graph-validation">this section</a> for more details on Validation.

 However, in more complex examples, the EnemySpawner class may wish to pass in custom constructor arguments as well.
 For example, let's say we want to randomize the speed of each Enemy to add some interesting variation to our game.
 Our enemy class becomes: